ShareRing/hedera-samples/README.md

 Code samples to showcase Hedera integration, particularly how to request data from end-user with ShareRing Link and how to do some verifications against on-chain data.

+The samples run on `testenv` in conjunction with a special test build.

 ## Backend

 The backend server consists of a couple APIs: